Daksh-Coding/AI-Meeting-Summarizer/README.md

 https://github.com/user-attachments/assets/bed84744-be09-4e0d-a8c1-9380f84edd37

+`Refer to the Outputs folder for downloaded files`

 ## Future Improvements
 - Enable real-time transcription support for live meetings by integrating advanced streaming-capable and speaker identification models or deploying on a dedicated server.